Firm Event | February.12.2019 | 8:30am - 10:00am (Eastern Standard Time)Orrick New York

 Before joining Orrick, Peter was a principal in the International Tax Services Group of Ernst & Young in New York.

 A prolific author, with over 150 published articles on tax-related subjects, Peter is considered a thought leader in the field of taxation.
 He is co-author of T.M.
 Portfolio 543 -2d (”The Mark to Market Rules of Section 475") and the author of T.M.
 Portfolio 909-3d (”The Branch-Related Taxes of Section 884 “).

 He has been recognized by every edition of Best Lawyers in America since 2015.

 New York Office

 Amy was Chief of the Business and Securities Fraud Section in the U.S. Attorney’s Office for the Eastern District of New York before entering private practice.

 Amy specializes in fraud investigations, including securities fraud, tax fraud, bank fraud, and wire fraud.
 Clients hire her to conduct internal investigations, negotiate resolutions with the DOJ and related regulators, and try cases against the government.

 Amy is an investigator, a trial lawyer and a trusted advisor for her clients.
 She represents individuals and institutions in government investigations, enforcement actions and prosecutions conducted by the U.S. Department of Justice, the Securities and Exchange Commission, the Commodity Futures Trading Commission and the Internal Revenue Service.
 She tries cases, negotiates resolutions and advises clients on compliance issues to help reduce the risk of government investigations.

 Amy was an Assistant United States Attorney for 12 years in the United States Attorney’s Office for the Eastern District of New York, where she led dozens of investigations and cases on behalf of the government and supervised several sections within the Office.

-Amy has also served as a court-appointed monitor for a financial institution.
+Amy has also served as a court-appointed monitor for a global financial institution.